-Crop Progress and Condition for the Week Ending June 10, 2018.
+Crop Progress and Condition for the Week Ending April 7, 2019.
 County Agent Comments Mitch Pigue, Dyer County Burndown was in full swing this week and a few acres of […]

 While I have not heard of any reports of diseases in wheat in Tennessee, as we get closer to flag leaf it will be important to be scouting for diseases. […]

 Once again, the TDA and EPA have approved the use of Transform WG in cotton for the control of plant bugs.
 Hopefully, this will be the last year a section […]